Further information

 Management

 Sabine Goldhahn is the programme manager of the MAS digital Clinical Research.
 Trained as a medical doctor, she spent more than 20 years in clinical research.
-The programme is run under the patronage of Professor Christian Wolfrum, Vice President Research at ETH Zurich.
+The programme is run under the patronage of Professor Katrien de Bock, Departement of Health Science and Technology at ETH Zurich.

 Portrait of Dr Sabine Goldhahn, Programme Manager